MTS-Services/.github/profile/README.md

 ### We will help a client’s problems to develop the products they have with high quality changes the appearance.

-Welcome to **Mak Tech Solution (MTS)**, where innovation meets excellence.
+Welcome to **MAK-Tech Solution (MTS)**, where innovation meets excellence.
 With **10 years** of experience in the IT industry, we have been at the forefront of delivering comprehensive technology solutions that empower businesses to thrive in the digital age.
 Our journey is built on a foundation of trust, expertise, and a relentless drive to provide cutting-edge services tailored to our clients’ unique needs.

-At **Mak Tech Solution (MTS)**, we specialize in a wide range of IT services, including software development, cloud solutions, IT consulting, cybersecurity, and enterprise solutions.
+At **MAK-Tech Solution (MTS)**, we specialize in a wide range of IT services, including software development, cloud solutions, IT consulting, cybersecurity, and enterprise solutions.
 Our team of skilled professionals combines technical knowledge with creative problem-solving to design and implement systems that enhance efficiency, drive growth, and foster innovation.

-At **Mak Tech Solution (MTS)**, our mission is simple: to harness the power of technology to help businesses succeed.
+At **MAK-Tech Solution (MTS)**, our mission is simple: to harness the power of technology to help businesses succeed.
 Join us in shaping a smarter, more connected future.
 Together, we can achieve greatness.

 ## Why Choose Us 😊

-At **Mak Tech Solution (MTS)**, we offer a wide range of digital services designed to help your business thrive online.
+At **MAK-Tech Solution (MTS)**, we offer a wide range of digital services designed to help your business thrive online.
 From custom web development and mobile app development to **UI/UX design**, **WordPress** and **Shopify development**, we provide tailored solutions that meet your unique needs.
 Our team combines creativity with technical expertise to deliver high-performance websites, apps, and eCommerce platforms that engage users and drive results.

 - 💻 Web Development
 - 🎨 UI/UX Design